-Altitude sickness—also known as acute mountain sickness (AMS), altitude illness, hypobaropathy, “the altitude bends”, orsoroche—is a pathological effect of high altitude on humans, caused by acute exposure to low partial pressure of oxygen at high altitude.
-It commonly occurs above 2,400 metres (8,000 feet).
+High Altitude sickness — also known as Acute Mountain Sickness (AMS), altitude illness, hypobaropathy, “the altitude bends”, orsoroche — is a pathological effect of high altitude on humans, caused by acute exposure to low partial pressure of oxygen at high altitude.
+It commonly occurs above 2,400 meters (8,000 feet).
 It presents as a collection of nonspecific symptoms, acquired at high altitude or in low air pressure, resembling a case of “flu, carbon monoxide poisoning, or a hangover”.
 It is hard to determine who will be affected by altitude sickness, as there are no specific factors that correlate with a susceptibility to altitude sickness.
-However, most people can ascend to 2,400 metres (8,000 ft) without difficulty.
+However, most people can ascend to 2,400 meters (8,000 ft) without difficulty.

 Trekker must be most likely comprehended about repugnance is better than anything thought and should get taking after things: